traxconn/talkino/readme.txt

 22. Generate the shortcode widget using shortcode generator (Premium)

 == Changelog ==

+= 2.0.7, Feb 28, 2023 =
+* Fixed: Added alt text to images to prevent missing alt in SEO.

 = 2.0.6, Feb 22, 2023 =
 * Updated: Change the credit link to "nofollow".